1n4r1/1n4r1.github.io/_posts/2019-11-08-Hackthebox-Haystack-Walkthrough.md

 ### 2. Getting User

-At first, take a look at port 80<br>.
+At first, take a look at port 80.<br>
-We have only one file "needle.jpg" there.<br>
+We have only one file "needle.jpg" there.
 {% highlight html %}
 root@kali:~# curl http://10.10.10.115
 <html>